mwangigikonyo/codecamp/docs/sailsjs-tutorial/sailsjs-exercise-3.md

 authors: [mwangi_gikonyo]
 ---

-Next up, let's spin up an sailsjs api.

-Navigate to the root of our sails application.
+In the [Controllers (Implicit Routes)](/sailsjs-controller-implicit-route) section, we saw the power of Sails.js framework enabled by implicit routes.
+In this exercise, we shall also observe another super power of Sails.js - generating APIs.

-The Sails.js framework provides the command <code>>sails generate api <i>api-name</i> </code> that automatically generates
+The Sails.js framework provides the command <code>>sails generate api <i>api-name</i> </code> that automatically generates the basic API components;

 - the model
 - controller

+In this section, let's spin up an sailsjs api.

-Imagine you're designing an API (Application Programming Interface) that will list top 5 local music hits.
+Let's design an API (Application Programming Interface) that will list top 5 local music hits of March 2025.

 Give it a try;